-A conventional business security system provides essential protection against break-ins, burglaries, environmental hazards and other threats.
+A conventional business security system protects against break-ins, burglaries, environmental hazards and other threats.
 But in many industries, today’s businesses need greater insight into what’s happening at their facilities to ensure the safety of customers and employees.

 One feature of these integrated security solutions is Business Activity Analytics.
 This feature leverages your security cameras and other tools to collect specific data about activity happening at the business.

-Here are 5 types of business activity it can track:
+Here are five types of business activity it can track:

 1) Heat mapping

-Heat mapping is useful for identifying potentially dangerous spots where people congregate (creating hazards for evacuations, for example).
-It can also provide insight into retail areas with the most foot traffic, the popular seating areas in a coffeeshop and so on, allowing managers to make informed decisions about the layout of their business.
+Heat mapping helps identify potentially dangerous spots where people congregate (creating hazards for evacuations, for example).
+It can also provide insight into retail areas with the most foot traffic, the popular seating areas in a coffee shops and so on, allowing managers to make informed decisions about the layout of their business.

 2) Occupancy tracking

-Occupancy tracking enables you to track the number of people in a designated area.
-This allows you to monitor and maintain safe occupancy levels at your business, which is especially critical for restaurants, bars and other businesses that must comply with strict occupancy laws.
+Occupancy tracking lets you track the number of people in a designated area.
+This allows you to monitor and maintain safe occupancy levels at your business, which is especially critical for restaurants, bars and other companies that must comply with strict occupancy laws.

 Business managers can receive alerts if occupancy exceeds the limit, run reports to identify the business’s busiest hours and maximize revenue opportunities by understanding occupancy trends.